unikorn-cloud/identity/README.md

 ## What Next?

-As you've noted, objects are named based on UUIDs, therefore administration is somewhat counterintuitive, but it does allow names to be mutable.
+As you've noted, objects are named based on UUIDs, therefore administration is somewhat counter intuitive, but it does allow names to be mutable.
 For ease of management we recommend installing the [UI](https://github.com/unikorn-cloud/ui)